Cambridge Healthtech Instituteの第20回年次

 Lena Tholen, Director, Cell Line & Bioprocess Development, FyoniBio

 We will illustrate the relevance of host cell selection in early development with its effect on product quality and process feasibility.
-We will shpw how seamless and full-blown CLD approaches can impact final results in complex antibody format production.
+We will show how seamless and full-blown CLD approaches can impact final results in complex antibody format production.
 Finally, case studies for complex bispecific antibody project developed in FyoniBio’s CHOnamite and difficult-to-express protein in human GlycoExpress cells will be presented.

 10:35 amCoffee Break in the Exhibit Hall with Poster Viewing